-In six full seasons as head coach, Tom Carlin has helped Villanova scale new heights on the soccer pitch.
+In nine seasons as head coach, Tom Carlin has helped Villanova scale new heights on the soccer pitch.

 In 2012, Carlin’s Wildcats established a new BIG EAST era record with 12 victories.
 That is the best total for a Villanova team since the Wildcats began competing in the elite soccer conference that the BIG EAST is and also tied a program record set in 1980.
 For the first time in program history, the Wildcats claimed BIG EAST Championship victories in consecutive seasons, defeating Seton Hall 3-1 in opening round action.

 Over the course of his time on the job, Carlin has worked diligently to enhance the total program.
 The Wildcats have landed a series of decorated recruiting classes since his promotion from the assistant coaching spot he held in 2007 and reached the BIG EAST Championship in each of his first five seasons at the helm.
 What's more, there has been an active outreach to the program's alumni base and a continued emphasis on dedication to the community.

 The 2011 season ended with a flourish for the Wildcats, who upended No. 18 Notre Dame and No. 5 USF with 1-0 victories on the road to reach the BIG EAST semifinals at Red Bull Arena in Harrison, N.J.
 This marked the 'Cats first appearance in the semifinals since 1993 and VU battled St. John's for more than 75 minutes in a scoreless battle before the Red Storm notched two late goals to advance.

 VU ended the campaign with an 8-9-4 record and established a new single season school record for shutouts (nine).

 The progress in Carlin's tenure has been steady.